sepehrpg/cryptoPrediction/README.md

 - Possibly **data leakage** or **misaligned data**

 Despite efforts to improve the model (as noted during project development), the current results do not reflect XGBoost's potential.
+For a deeper understanding of the project’s limitations, see the [Personal Reflection](#-personal-reflection) section below.

 > ✅ *Conclusion:* While current performance is weak, XGBoost **can be a strong candidate** in real projects — but only when properly tuned with rich feature sets.